Frequently Asked Questions

 Q. Why are we taking this survey?

 A. One of our priorities is to ensure the School of Medicine and Health System are great places to work.
 There are a range of ongoing efforts to meet this goal, including the Employee Engagement initiative.
-We have partnered with Gallup to conduct the new Employee Engagement Survey that helps us focus on and understand the most important aspect of engagement: identifying strengths and addressing the areas that need attention to advance our goals.
+We have partnered with Gallup to conduct the Employee Engagement Survey that helps us focus on and understand the most important aspect of engagement: identifying strengths and addressing the areas that need attention to advance our goals.

 Even more importantly, this tool enables supervisors and employees to focus on the things they can improve.
 Gallup's Q12 process has a proven record of producing results.
 By measuring baseline performance against the results from Gallup’s Q12 survey, and ensuring follow-up action year-over-year, we will continue to create a great work environment.

 Q. What does the term “engagement” mean?
+Why does it matter?

 Q. Why should I be involved?